siri1410/AngularNodeProject/README.md

 4. The UI displays the current price and the last 3 historical prices.
 5. Prices are automatically refreshed every 60 seconds.
 6. Users can manually refresh prices using the "Refresh Prices" button.
+7. The layout is responsive, adapting to both desktop and mobile screens:
+   - On desktop: Current and historical prices are displayed side by side.
+   - On mobile: The layout stacks vertically for better readability.

 ## Local Testing